FREQUENTLY ASKED QUESTIONS

 Are these Promise accounts any different than other College Choice 529 accounts?

-What happens if my child decides not to go to college?
+What happens if my child decides not to continue their education beyond high school?

 You may change the beneficiary to another “eligible” family member with no tax penalty.
 Even if your child’s path doesn’t include any type of post-secondary education, you still have options.
-You opened the 529 for the benefit of your child, but the account belongs to you and you have the right to change the beneficiary.
+You are the owner and you control the account.

-As long as the new beneficiary is a family member—a sibling, first cousin, grandparent, aunt, uncle or even yourself—the money can be used for qualified education expenses without incurring income taxes or penalties.
+As long as the new beneficiary is a family member—a sibling, first cousin, grandparent, aunt, uncle, or even yourself—the money can be used for qualified education expenses without incurring income taxes or penalties.
 Qualified expenses include tuition, required fees, books, supplies, computer-related expenses, even room and board for someone who is at least a half-time student.
 The $25 enrollment incentive and any contributions you make to the account remain yours.
-However, any community matching gifts are forfeited if the beneficiary is changed.

 What if my child already has a 529 account?